 Just when you think the scenery can’t get any better, it does.
 The Na Pali coast is the most beautiful part of Kauai and is the highlight of the helicopter ride.

 Na Pali means cliffs in Hawaiian and for 17 miles mammoth craggy sea cliffs soar above the ocean, some as much as 4,000 feet (1,200 m).
 It’s the most stunning coastline I’ve ever visited and seeing it from a helicopter is the best way to experience it.

-We also took a boat trip along the coast which was beautiful, and you can usually hike it along the strenuous Kalalau Trail, but the trail is currently closed after serious flooding and landslides in April 2018.
+We also took a boat trip along the coast which was beautiful, and you can usually hike it along the strenuous Kalalau Trail, but the trail was closed when we visited after serious flooding and landslides in April 2018.
 The trail has now reopened.

 See Na Pali as many ways as you can, but by helicopter is something else.
 We weaved in and out of the inlets, getting incredibly close to the massive jagged cliffs with their changing colours of greens and greys and oranges.
 We soared above golden beaches and watched the enormous winter waves pound into the rocks.
 It’s a breathtaking place.

 Recommended Reading: 17 Stunning Road to Hana Stops in Maui

 The whole of Kauai’s North Shore is gorgeous.
 Due to the landslides and road closures, we weren’t able to travel by road beyond Hanalei, so it was wonderful to see the beaches from Ke’e to Hanalei from above.
 It just confirmed that we must come back.

 From the north coast we turned back inland to Mount Waialeale which rises to 5,243 feet (1,598 metres) at the centre of the island.